Cost Reduction Strategies for Health Systems

 But health systems that opt to standardize environmental services can reduce the risk of HAIs and enjoy savings of around 5%.
 The results are in rigorous and repeatable processes that ensure the perception and reality of clean, all while providing an opportunity to reduce hospital operating costs.

 2. Take a look at patient flow.
 Are patients are moving efficiently through your hospital?

-Taking a closer look at the patient flow within a hospital can bring to light areas of improvement.
-Being able to standardize this process is a great way to reduce costs and improve the quality of care.
+Taking a closer look at your hospital's patient flow can illuminate another area of strategic cost reduction.
+Standardizing how patients move around in your hospital is a great way to reduce costs and improve the quality of care.
 Some hospitals hire specialized patient transporters to help move this process along and reduce bottlenecks.
-By using optimizing the patient flow the hospital will decrease delays and wait times, preserve specialized staff resources, and ensure the maximum occupancy for each bed.
+By optimizing patient flow, the hospital will decrease delays and wait times, preserve dedicated staff resources, and ensure the maximum occupancy for each bed.